su25-it115-it161-class/su25-it115-it161-class.github.io/README.md

 # IT 115 Class Website

-A colabrative website create by the glass.
+A collaborative website created by the class.
 ---

 ## Contributors